 - 3 tablespoons nutritional yeast (optional)

 Mix well using a spatula or wooden spoon.
 Check that the mixture is cool enough to handle and begin forming into balls or patties.
+The mixture should also not be too wet, or the balls will fall apart in the pan.
+Add more bread crumbs to reduce the moisture content if needed.
 It’s usually easiest to roll all of the patties or balls before you begin cooking the patties.

 Get more quick + easy vegan recipes